People often ask me about using a buddy pass so here are a few helpful tips for anyone who wants to have a little insight into using them.

 1. Don’t check your bags

-You absolutely should not check a bag when you are flying on a buddy pass.
+You absolutely should not check a bag when you are flying to your destination on a buddy pass.
 When you have a buddy pass you have gotten a heavily discounted ticket from an airline employee (I explained the misconceptions of a buddy pass here).
 Because of this discount you are given the privilege of catching a flight that may have an extra seat.
 That privilege doesn’t come with many rights.

 For instance, let’s say you are traveling to LAX and you are flying from JFK and all of the direct flights are full.
 Now you want to hop on another flight going to LAS or SFO or PHX in order to try and eventually get to LAX but guess what?
 If you’ve checked bags many airlines won’t let you change your flight path and you will have to wait.
 Sometimes waiting pays off but many times you may not make any flight especially if you are trying to use a buddy pass during the holidays.
 Which leads to tip 2.